zmb3/teleport/rfd/0098-registered-openssh-nodes.md

 ## Why

 [Agentless EC2 discovery mode](https://github.com/gravitational/teleport/issues/17865) will discover and configure OpenSSH nodes so they can authenticate with a cluster.
 But those OpenSSH nodes aren't registered as `node` resources in the backend.
 We need a way to register agentless OpenSSH nodes as `node` resources so they can be viewed and managed by users.
+RBAC and session recording should function correctly with registered OpenSSH nodes as well.

 ## Details

-### Registering nodes
+### Manually registering nodes

-OpenSSH nodes can already be registered using `tctl create -f /path/to/node.yml`, though some changes should be made to make the process more straightforward for users.
+OpenSSH nodes can already be manually registered using `tctl create --force /path/to/node.yml`, though some changes should be made to make the process more straightforward for users.
+Agentless EC2 discovery mode will registered discovered OpenSSH nodes without needing user intervention, but if automatically registering an OpenSSH node fails a user may want to register a node manually.
 Currently nodes cannot be created with `tctl`, only upserted.
-This limitation should be removed so users can create nodes without having to pass `-f` to `tctl create`.
+This limitation should be removed so users can create nodes without having to pass `--force` to `tctl create`.

 Furthermore, `tctl` should not require as many fields to be set when creating nodes.
 This is an example `node` resource that will work with `tctl create` today: